Drew is on the beat with the latest developments in the eCommerce world.

 Amazon Uses Customer Feedback to Rate Sellers

-This is one of the bread and butter puzzle pieces of how Amazon determines good sellers from bad sellers.
+This is one of the bread-and-butter puzzle pieces of how Amazon determines good sellers from bad sellers.
 Your seller feedback is your public rating of your business across all products that you sell.
-If you sell hats and toasters, the reviews from your hat listings will be combined with your your reviews from toaster listings to give you a full picture of your account.
-A 4-5 star rating is considered positive feedback, 3-star feedback neither positive nor negative, 1-2 star feedback negative.
+If you sell hats and toasters, the reviews from your hat listings will be combined with your reviews from toaster listings to give you a full picture of your account.
+A 4-5 star rating is considered positive feedback, 3-star feedback is neither positive nor negative, and a 1-2 star feedback is negative.

 Your feedback can be viewed publicly over the life of your account.
-The feedback you receive is visible for 30 days, 90 days, 1 year, and lifetime.
+The feedback you receive is visible for 30 days, 90 days, one year, and a lifetime.

 - The feedback includes obscene language.